duanxz0127/H2LID/README.md

 ## 4. CALIBRATION

-After online calibration, the recommended extrinsic parameters for LiDRA-IMU are:
+The recommended extrinsic parameters for LiDRA-IMU (the coordinates of LiDAR in the IMU coordinate system) are:

 * extrinsc_R: `[1 0 0; 0 1 0; 0 0 1]`
 * extrinsc_t: `[0.0175 0.0276 -0.1083]`